ivan-podgurskiy/postgres-performance-cookbook/recipes/01-indexing/composite-index-order-matters.md

 - **Low-cardinality first column:** If the first column has very low selectivity (like boolean columns with 95% true values), it might not help
 - **Write-heavy workload:** More indexes slow down INSERT/UPDATE operations

+## PG 18 Update
+PostgreSQL 18 introduces skip scan optimization — can use index even when leading column not in WHERE.

 ## Related Recipes
 - [Partial indexes for skewed data](partial-indexes.md)
 - [Covering indexes with INCLUDE](covering-indexes.md)